Towards Global Optimality for Practical Average Reward Reinforcement Learning without Mixing Time Oracles: Global Convergence Analysis

 For our later analysis, we also define

 as the Fisher information matrix.
 We can now also express $h^*_\theta$ defined in \eqref{eq:NPG_direction} as,

 where $\dagger$ denotes the Moore-Penrose pseudoinverse operation.

 \begin{assumption} Setting $I_{F}$ as the identity matrix of same dimensionality as $F(\theta)$, let there exists some positive constant $\mu_F$ such that $F(\theta)-\mu_F I_{F}$ is positive semidefinite. \end{assumption} Assumption \ref{assump_4} is a common assumption for global convergence of policy gradient algorithms \cite{liu2020improved, bai2023regret}.
-This assumption will be useful later in our analysis by translating the general framework proposed in Lemma \ref{lem_framework} into terms of $\left[ \bignorm{ \nabla J(\theta_t) }^2 \right]$, which MAC has an bound for established by \cite{suttle2023beyond}.
-We provide that bound in Lemma \ref{lemma:convergence_rate}.
+This assumption will be useful later in our analysis by translating the general framework proposed in Lemma \ref{lem_framework} into terms of $\left[ \bignorm{ \nabla J(\theta_t) }^2 \right]$, the local convergence rate of MAC.
+We then can use the convergence rate bound established by \cite{suttle2023beyond}, which we state in Lemma \ref{lemma:convergence_rate}.

 \begin{lemma} Let $j_{max} = \floor{\log T_{max}}$.
 Fix $\theta_t$ measurable w.r.t. $\mathcal{F}_{t-1}$.
 Assume $T_{max} \geq \tau_{mix}^{\theta_t}$, $\norm{\nabla J(\theta)} \leq G_H$, for all $\theta$, and $\norm{ h_t^N } \leq G_H$, for all $N \in \left[ T_{max} \right]$.
 Then